Become a Content Manager

 Continuing Education

 As a member of the USU Web Community, you have many opportunities for continuing education.
-You are invited to participate in the annual USU Web Conference (held in May), and any of the group trainings offered throughout the year.
+You are invited to participate in the annual USU Brand Conference (typically held in May), and any of the periodic group trainings offered.

 As always, you can reach out to the IT Web Team at any time to get guidance on web page design, effectively using available resources, and any other questions that you have.